 Do headphones have subwoofers?
-Headphones, by the nature of their small design, do not have subwoofers to push large amounts of bass frequencies.
-Rather, they sound bassy due to their close proximity to the ear; the enclosure they make with the ear, and via the natural resonances of bone conduction.
+By the nature of their small design, headphones do not have subwoofers to push large amounts of bass frequencies.
+Rather, they sound bassy due to their proximity to the ear, the enclosure they make with the ear, and via the natural resonances of bone conduction.

 In this article, we'll define subwoofers in greater detail and discuss the different ways in which headphones produce bass without a subwoofer.